windingwind/zotero-better-notes/Template.md

 **Template Name must include one of these keywords:**

+### Custom Templates

+These templates can have different names.
+The keyword must be incluede in the template name.

 - Text: indicate it's a normal template
 - Note: indicate it's a note template.
 Must select notes before inserting
 - Item: indicate it's an item template.
 Must select items before inserting

+### System Templates

+Only the template with specific name will be called.

+- QuickInsert: Called when inserting a note link to main note.
-- QuickInsert: The template used when insert a note link to main note.
-Only the template with name `[QuickInsert]` is used.
+- QuickBackLink: Called when inserting a note link to main note.
+The template will be inserted to the end of the sub-note and point to the main note by default.
-- QuickImport: The template used when import a sub-note to main note.
-Only the template with name `[QuickImport]` is used.
+- QuickImport: Called when importing a sub-note to main note.
+- QuickNote: Called when creating a note from an annotation.
+- ExportMDFileName: Called when exporting notes to markdown in batch/linked notes to markdown mode.
+The rendered template will be file name.

 ## Templates